Postdoctoral Researchers

 Research Assistants and Interns

 Emely Mendez is from The Bronx, New York.
 She is a senior at Columbia University majoring in Environmental Science.
 She is passionate about understanding ecosystem dynamics and how conservation efforts can benefit urban and rural environments.
-She is currently a summer undergraduate research assistant in Xia's Lab focusing on designing strategic sampling plans.
-Her email is em3739@columbia.edu.
+She is currently a summer undergraduate research assistant in Xia's Lab focusing on designing strategic sampling plans and exploring relationships among ecosystem service outcomes.

 Lab Alumni

-Cailen Alice Tougher: Cailen conducted her Columbia senior thesis study (2024-2025) in Xia’s Lab, where she collaborated closely with the Stone Barns Center for Food & Agriculture .
-Her thesis topic is “How Rotational grazing intensity affects long-term soil organic carbon”.
+Cailen Alice Tougher: Cailen conducted her senior thesis study in Xia’s Lab (2024-2025).
+Her thesis is titled “How Rotational grazing intensity affects long-term soil organic carbon”.

 Danielle Kim: Danielle studied in Xia’s Lab (2024-2025) through the Bergen County Academies Senior Experience Program.
-She developed a web tool about the Lamont Sanctuary Forest experimental site and is now a freshman at Cornell University.
+She is currently a student at Cornell University.